mercurystraw/MimIC/README.md

 conda create -y -n mimic python=3.10 pip install -r requirements.txt
 ```
-If you want to run llava-next-interleave, you must create a new environment and update `transformers` and `torch` to the latest version.
 ### 2. Specify the root path of your models and datasets in `config.py`
 For models, we currently support idefics1, idefics2 and llava-next-interleave.
 For datasets, VQAv2, OK-VQA, COCO, hateful memes, MME, MMLU and SEED are available.